privacyguides/privacyguides.org/docs/basics/common-threats.en.md

 !!! tip

     **Web browsers**, **email clients**, and **office applications** all typically run untrusted code sent to you from third-parties by design.
 Running multiple virtual machines separating applications like these from your main system and each other is one technique you can use to avoid an exploit in these applications from gaining access to the rest of your system.
-Technologies like QubesOS or Microsoft Defender Application Guard on Windows provide convenient methods to seamlessly do this, for example.
+Technologies like Qubes OS or Microsoft Defender Application Guard on Windows provide convenient methods to seamlessly do this, for example.

 If you are concerned about **physical attacks** you should use an operating system with a secure verified boot implementation, such as Android, iOS, or macOS.
 You should also make sure that your drive is encrypted, and that the operating system uses a TPM or Secure Element for rate limiting attempts to enter the encryption passphrase.
 You should avoid sharing your computer with people you don't trust, because most desktop operating systems do not encrypt data separately per-user.

 ## Mass Surveillance Programs

-Mass surveillance is the surveillance of many or all of a population to monitor that group of citizens.
+Mass surveillance is an effort to surveil many or all of a given population.
 It often refers to government programs such as the ones [disclosed by Edward Snowden in 2013](https://en.wikipedia.org/wiki/Global_surveillance_disclosures_(2013%E2%80%93present)), however it can also be carried out by corporations, either on behalf of government agencies or by their own initiative.

 Online, you can be tracked via a wide variety of methods, including but not limited to:

 - Your IP address
 - Browser cookies
 - Data you submit to websites
-- Your browser fingerprint
+- Your browser or device fingerprint
 - Payment method correlation

 Therefore your goals could be to segregate your online identities from each other, to blend in with other users, and simply to avoid giving out identifying information to anyone as much as possible.